An in-depth report on the causes, diagnosis, treatment, and prevention of sinusitis.

 Most people with sinusitis do not require aggressive treatment.
 Home remedies such as nasal salt water (saline) washes and drinking plenty of fluids can be very helpful.
 Medications may be given if necessary.
 Ask your health care provider before taking an antihistamine (like Benadryl, Claritin, or Zyrtec) which may or may not be helpful for sinusitis.
 Specific treatment approaches depend on whether sinusitis is acute or chronic, and whether it is caused by a virus or bacteria.

-Treatment of Acute Bacterial Sinusitis: Bacterial sinusitis accounts for only 2 to 10% of acute sinusitis cases.
+Only 10% cases of sinusitis in adults and 30% to 50% cases of sinusitis in children are acute bacterial sinusitis.
 Antibiotics can treat bacterial infection, but not all cases of acute bacterial sinusitis require antibiotic treatment.
 Guidelines for treatment of acute bacterial sinusitis recommend:

 - Watchful waiting for up to 7 days to see if the sinusitis clears up on its own.
 Your provider may give you a prescription for an antibiotic to take if you do not get better after 7 days or if your sinusitis worsens during this time.